raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, legendary*

 This viscous, milky-white substance can form a permanent adhesive bond between any two objects.
 It must be stored in a jar or flask that has been coated inside with *oil of slipperiness*.
-When found, a container contains 1d6 + 1 ounces.
+When found, a container contains 25.0mL times 1d6 + 1.

-One ounce of the glue can cover a 1-foot square surface.
+A dose of 25.0mL of the glue can cover a 0.3m square surface.
 The glue takes 1 minute to set.
 Once it has done so, the bond it creates can be broken only by the application of *universal solvent* or *oil of etherealness*, or with a *wish* spell.

 ### Spell Scroll